tc39/proposal-smart-pipelines/readme.md

 <summary>There are five ordered goals that the smart body syntax tries to
 fulfill.</summary>

+The first three goals can be summed up by saying, “Keep the parsing rules simple!” and “Don’t make me think hard!”
+The last two rules address the new functionality that this proposal would bring.
 From most to least important:

-1. Versatile expressivity: [TO DO]

-2. Short parser lookahead: Minimize the parsing lookahead that the compiler must check before it can distinguish between tacit style and topic-token style.
-By restricting the space of valid tacit-style pipeline bodies (that is, without topic references), the rule prevents [garden-path syntax][] that would otherwise be possible: such as `… |> compose(f, g, h, i, j, k, #)`.
+1. Short parser lookahead: Minimize the parsing lookahead that the compiler must check before it can distinguish between bare style and topical style.
+By restricting the space of valid bare-style pipeline bodies (that is, without topic references), the rule prevents [garden-path syntax][] that would otherwise be possible: such as `… |> compose(f, g, h, i, j, k, #)`.

-3. Minimal parser branching: [TO DO]
+2. Minimal parser branching: [TO DO]

-4. Static analysis: Help the editing JavaScript developer to avoid common footguns at compile time.
+3. Static analysis: Help the editing JavaScript developer to avoid common footguns at compile time.
 Preventing them from accidentally omitting a topic reference where they meant to put one.
 For instance, if `x |> 3` were not a syntax error, then it would be a useless operation and almost certainly not what the editor intended.

+4. Versatile expressivity: [TO DO]

-5. Tacit terseness: Improve the terseness of pipeline bodies for frequent cases in which topic references would be unnecessarily verbose: unary functions and unary constructors.
+5. Tacit terseness: Make especially ergonomic the style of [**tacit programming**, aka **point-free programming**][tacit programming], for frequent cases in which topic references would be unnecessarily verbose: unary functions and unary constructors.

 </details>

-#### Tacit style
+#### Bare style
-The **tacit style** supports using simple identifiers, possibly with chains of simple property identifiers.
-If there are any operators, parentheses (including for method calls), brackets, or anything other than identifiers and dot punctuators, then it is in topical style, not in tacit style.
+The **bare style** supports using simple identifiers, possibly with chains of simple property identifiers.
+If there are any operators, parentheses (including for method calls), brackets, or anything other than identifiers and dot punctuators, then it is in topical style, not in bare style.

-If the body is a mere identifier, optionally with a chain of properties, and with no parentheses or brackets, then that identifier is interpreted to be a **tacit function call**.
+If the body is a mere identifier, optionally with a chain of properties, and with no parentheses or brackets, then that identifier is interpreted to be a **bare function call**.

 <details>

 **If a pipeline** is of the form **`{{topic}} |> {{identifier}}`** (or `{{topic}} |> {{identifier0}}.{{identifier1}}` or `{{topic}} |>
-{{identifier0}}.{{identifier1}}.{{identifier2}}` or …), then the pipeline is a **tacit function call**.
+{{identifier0}}.{{identifier1}}.{{identifier2}}` or …), then the pipeline is a **bare function call**.
 The **pipeline’s value** is **`{{body}}({{topic}})`**.

 This is achieved by defining the _PipelineTacitFunction_ production using [_IdentifierReference_][], [_IdentifierName_][], and left recursion, in